apiflask/apiflask/docs/usage.md

 !!! tip

-    If you want the view function to accepts multiple methods, you still need to use `app.route()` decorator.
+    If you want the view function to accept multiple methods, you still need to use `app.route()` decorator.
 You can mix the use of `app.route()` with the shortcuts.

 ## Using `@input` to validate and deserialize request data

 To validate and deserialize a request body or request query parameters, we need to create a resource schema class first.
-Think it as a way to describe the valid incoming data.
-If you already familiar with Markshmallow, then you already know how to write a resource schema.
+Think of it as a way to describe the valid incoming data.
+If you already familiar with Marshmallow, then you already know how to write a resource schema.

 Here is a simple input schema for a Pet input resource: